I've been crafting since I could hold a paintbrush. I love to repurpose random things. Most of my articles are about arts and crafts.

 - Repeat this process, overlapping edges and coating the paper, until you have the size of paper you want.

 - Now add another layer of teabags over the first to thicken the paper.
-I typically make a 2 to 3 layer thick piece.
+I typically make a two-to-three-layer-thick piece.
 If you layer too much, the teabag paper becomes brittle and is hard to fold.
 It loses some of its flexibility.
-If you are making tags or bookmarks, you may consider a 4th layer.
+If you are making tags or bookmarks, you may consider a fourth layer.

 Decoration Tips and Things to Remember